LuShuai/KindleRSSDaily/README.md

 kindlegen is the deafault conversion tool of amazon for kindle (V2.9).

 1. Modified it to support Chinese.
-2. Updated the out-dated API of feedparder
+2. Updated the out-dated API of feedparser

 How to use: